connectomicslab/connectomemapper3/paper/paper.md

   structural brain connectomes are mapped from diffusion MR imaging (dMRI) tractography, and functional brain connectomes are usually mapped from resting-state functional MRI (rfMRI).
-As MRI is being increasingly more accessible and used in both clinical and research settings, such multi-modal MR datasets are being gathered at an unprecedented rate.
+As MRI is being increasingly more accessible and used in both clinical and research settings, such multi-modal MRI datasets are being gathered at an unprecedented rate.
 The size and organization of these datasets as well as the increasing complexity of the processing pipelines to analyze them present important challenges for scalable computing, data sharing, reproducibility and transparency of the analysis.